Technical Reference · Security Architecture

 📘 Full Lua Scripting Reference →

-The AI Neural Engine is CloFix's most sophisticated detection layer — a multi-model machine learning system trained on billions of HTTP requests.
+The AI Neural Engine is CloFix's most sophisticated detection layer - a multi-model machine learning system trained on billions of HTTP requests.
 Unlike all previous stages which rely on known patterns, the AI Engine detects previously unseen attack patterns by identifying statistical anomalies in request structure, timing, and behavioral signals.
-It is specifically designed to catch the ~10% of sophisticated attacks that evade all signature-based methods.

 AI Detection Modules